Data: hierarchical topics fan out through the relay mesh — no broker in the path.

-retained messages, and a choice of reliable or lossy delivery — all over the
+(rest) wildcards, retained messages, and a choice of reliable or lossy

 Use it for device telemetry, fleet state, config distribution, application

-event buses, presence, and any “many publishers, many subscribers, routed by
+event buses, and presence.
+It fits any “many publishers, many subscribers,

 At a glance